hashicorp/waypoint/telemetry/README.md

-The Waypoint server supports multiple exporters, but this example will show exporting to the opencensus agent, and viewing traces in jeager.
+The Waypoint server supports multiple exporters, but this example will show exporting to the OpenCensus agent, and viewing traces in Jeager.

 #### Run the docker-compose infrastructure
 Run `docker-compose up` within this directory.
 You do not need to specify a `DD_API_KEY`